agilecrm/rest-api/api/TestAPI.md

 ###dev/api/tasks/pending/{num-days}
 Method: GET

-	- Retrieve the pending tasks of all the users which are ënum-daysí days away from the due date.
+	- Retrieve the pending tasks of all the users which are ¬ënum-days¬í days away from the due date.
 It will return the list of tasks as a JSON Array.

 ###Using curl
 ```sh